 Light Up Your World With These Lantern Festivals

 1. Diwali, India

 Also known as ‘the festival of lights’, Diwali, or Deepavali, is celebrated by Indians around the world.
-The five-day festival usually takes place on the 15th day of Kartik, considered the holiest month in the Hindu lunar calendar (this usually occurs late October to early November; the exact dates change every year).
+The five-day festival usually takes place on the 15th day of Kartik, considered the holiest month in the Hindu lunar calendar (this usually occurs from late October to early November; the exact dates change every year).
 This autumn festival is celebrated to symbolise the spiritual victory of light over darkness, or good over evil.
 It marks the return of the god Rama and his wife Sita to their capital Ayodhya, after defeating the demon Ravana, and their exile.
 The festival is also celebrated in honour of the goddess Lakshmi, the goddess of wealth and prosperity, inviting her blessings.
-Homes, shops, offices and temples are all brightly lit up during the festival, while people also burst fire crackers and exchange sweetmeats with each other.
+Homes, shops, offices and temples are all brightly lit up during the festival, while people also burst firecrackers and exchange sweetmeats with each other.